Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 At high temperatures, the parchment paper will turn dark brown.
 We understand that cooking at low temperatures can overcook the toppings, making the crust limp and soggy.

 But those temperatures are as low as 350F.
 Therefore, cooking pizza at 450F is the optimum level.
-The pizza will not cook as fast as at 650F, but you will have a pizza that is not soggy or brittle.
+The pizza cooking time will be affected as it will not cook as fast as at 650F, but you will have a pizza that is not soggy or brittle.

 You can effortlessly cook your pizza on parchment paper to transfer it to the oven.